Ameckto/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/README.md

 ## Optional Meeting Summary Extension

 You can also add the functionality to get a summary of the ongoing meeting if you install this guide here: [Summary Feature Server](https://github.com/vksoniya/SummaryFeatureFlaskServer).

+You also need to change the url of the summary server in this
+`bigbluebutton-html5/imports/ui/omponents/voice-assistant/service.js` file and there in the `execute_intent` function accordingly.

 ## Start the Hybrid Server